This article is written by my wife Shivani who is a senior executive at a public sector bank.

 Credit Payment History

 CIBs look at the percentage of on-time payments made towards your loan or credit card in the last 36 months.
-Paying your EMIs and credit card bills before the due date and in full help in ensuring a good payment history.
+Paying your EMIs and credit card bills before the due date and in full helps in ensuring a good payment history.

 This factor has a high impact on the credit score, constituting as much as 33% weight for some agencies like CIBIL, so make sure that you pay at least a week before the due date to ensure you have enough time in case the payment fails.
 And always pay the whole amount!
-Do not fall in the trap of paying the minimum amount, as it not only brings down your score but you also end up paying high interest on the remaining amount.
+Do not fall into the trap of paying the minimum amount, as it not only brings down your score but you also end up paying high interest on the remaining amount.